Hedy MCP Server: Developer Guide to 18 Tools and API Access

-Starting today, Hedy connects directly with Claude and other AI assistants through the Model Context Protocol (MCP).
-This means your AI tools can now access, organize, and work with your meeting data without you manually copying information between applications.
+Hedy connects directly with Claude and other AI assistants through the Model Context Protocol (MCP).
+Your AI tools can access, organize, and work with your meeting data without manually copying information between applications.

 The MCP server gives AI assistants like Claude Desktop direct access to your Hedy data through 18 specialized tools.
 Here’s what becomes possible: